 #3 Armenia is a very dry country, at least in the Summer.
 Yellow is the prevailing color and makes it quite scenic 🙂 There’s something about it that’s soothing…

-#4 It’s very mountainous or else wouldn’t be a Caucasus country… The mountains aren’t as high as its neighboring Georgia but the whole country is marked by mountains, gorges, and valleys.
+#4 It’s very mountainous, or else it wouldn’t be a Caucasus country… The mountains aren’t as high as its neighboring Georgia, but the whole country is marked by mountains, gorges, and valleys.

 #8 Armenia (and Georgia) connects Europe and Asia.
 For centuries was a center of trade between continents and the epicenter of many wars!
 It has been attacked and invaded by the Greeks, Mongols, Persians, Turks, Russians, etc…

-#9 However, today Armenia is a geopolitical hotspot!
-It has no access to the ocean and has a conflict with many of their neighboring countries.
+#9 However, today, Armenia is a geopolitical hotspot!
+It has no access to the ocean and has a conflict with many of its neighboring countries.
 It has no relation with Turkey and Azerbaijan.
-Iran to the south mostly supports they fellow Islamic countries.
+Iran, to the south, mostly supports their fellow Islamic countries.
 This leaves only Georgia, who wasn’t too happy with their support to Russia during the recent war…

-#10 All this made Armenia’s economy struggle and made Armenia’s transition to a market economy more difficult.
+#10 All this made Armenia’s economic struggle and made Armenia’s transition to a market economy more difficult.
 Though, Armenia is still a very poor country!

 #11 However, don’t feel discouraged Armenia is a stable and safe country.
 Moreover, it feels safe… As a tourist, I always felt relaxed and comfortable, almost as in Georgia or Western Europe.

-#13 Even in the peak season, in the biggest tourist attractions we only saw a few tourists and no queues.
-It was great not being overwhelmed by people everywhere we went!
+#13 Even in the peak season, in the biggest tourist attractions, we only saw a few tourists and no queues.
+It was great not to be overwhelmed by people everywhere we went.

-#14 If you are planning an overland trip be aware that Armenia borders are closed with both Turkey and Azerbaijan.
-If you want to go to any of these countries your best option is to go through Georgia.
+#14 If you are planning an overland trip, be aware that Armenia’s borders are closed with both Turkey and Azerbaijan.
+If you want to go to any of these countries, your best option is to go through Georgia.

 #16 Yerevan is the exception, the center is much more developed than the rest of the country.
 It’s known as the pink city because of the color of the stones of the beautiful old and new buildings.
 Yerevan is a buzzing city and very pleasant to walk around both during the day and at night!

-#17 If we had to choose the best travel attraction of Armenia, that would be the Tatev monastery and the Wings of Tatev aerial roadway!
-The Tatev monastery is amazing and situated in an incredible scenic mountain range, which you can appreciate from the Wings of Tatev.
+#17 If we had to choose the best travel attraction in Armenia, that would be the Tatev monastery and the Wings of Tatev aerial roadway!
+The Tatev monastery is amazing and situated in an incredibly scenic mountain range, which you can appreciate from the Wings of Tatev.

 #20 Moreover, the town of Sevan itself was probably the worst place we have been in Armenia!
 Felt completely abandoned and with nothing to do… I would suggest visiting the lake as a stopover on a road trip, but nothing more!

-#23 However, it isn’t easy to find quick meals or fast food.
-Definitely, the country isn’t prepared for travelers… We ended up going to supermarkets and buying supplies to being able to eat “on the road”.
+#23 However, finding quick meals or fast food isn’t easy.
+The country isn’t prepared for travelers… We ended up going to supermarkets and buying supplies to be able to eat “on the road.”

 #24 Lavash is the staple bread in Armenia.
-When you ask for bread, usually you get Lavash.
-It’s a soft, thin flatbread. “lavash, the preparation, meaning, and appearance of traditional bread as an expression of culture in Armenia” was inscribed in the UNESCO’s Intangible Cultural Heritage list.
+When you ask for bread, you usually get Lavash.
+It’s a soft, thin flatbread.
+“Lavash, the preparation, meaning, and appearance of traditional bread as an expression of culture in Armenia” was inscribed in UNESCO’s Intangible Cultural Heritage list.